mathieudpnt/Ketos/docs/source/modules/neural_networks/overview.rst

 That might suffice in some cases.
 The MLPInterface we just created now has access to the all the infrastructure provided by the NNInterface.
 However, you might want to overwrite some of the methods to make your interface easier to reuse.

-For example, the NNInterface._transform_input and NNInterface._transform_batch methods are helpful to put input data in the network's expected format.
+For example, the NNInterface._transform_input() and NNInterface._transform_batch methods() are helpful to put input data in the network's expected format.
 They can be used when building BatchGenerators (as seen in the 'Training a model' section above') or pre-processing data at inference time.
-Although you could do whatever processing steps are necessary outside your Interface class, it overwriting these methods makes it easier to keep the code using the class simple.
+Although you could do whatever processing steps are necessary outside your Interface class, overwriting these methods makes it easier to keep the code organized.

 In our MLP example, there are two parameters: n_neurons and activation, with default values of 128 and 'relu', respectively.
 By default, the NNInterface only includes the optimizer, loss function and metrics in the recipe and uses the default values for any other parameters defined in your architecture implementation.